Save raw depth as JPEG or PNG?

 depth_cv = depth_cv.astype(np.uint16)

-# TODO: Save as png
+# Save losslessly as 16-bit PNG

 Closing Thoughts

 In robotics, even seemingly minor decisions—like choosing a file format—can have far-reaching implications.
+This one cost me a data recollection; one line of foresight (cv2.imwrite("depth.png", ...)) would have saved it.

 If you’ve worked with other formats for depth data, I’d love to hear your insights. 🤝✨